Amnesty International UK Media Awards 2000

+Notable Awards

 The "Special Award for Human Rights Journalism Under Threat" was presented to Ignacio Gómez for his high-risk reporting on organized crime, corruption, and paramilitary groups.

-The inaugural "Global Award for Human Rights Journalism" was presented to Palagummi Sainath for his work in The Hindu newspaper "A dalit goes to court".
-Sainath showed in great detail the unconstitutional and systemic human rights abuse against over 170 Million dalits, the manifestation of rape culture in India, how dalit (lower caste) women were denied human rights and access to justice.
+The inaugural "Global Award for Human Rights Journalism" was presented to Palagummi Sainath for his work in The Hindu newspaper "A Dalit goes to court".
+Sainath showed in great detail the unconstitutional and systemic human rights abuse against over 170 Million Dalits, the manifestation of rape culture in India, and how Dalit women were denied human rights and access to justice.
 He showed how access to the legal systems was blocked with victims made to pay "Two hundred and twenty rupees entry fee", to enter the police station to lodge a criminal report - First Information Report (FIR).
-Sainath's work showed how the combinations of status, poverty and education empowered exploitation and institutional failure.
+Sainath's work showed how the status, poverty, and education combinations empowered exploitation and institutional failure.
 A most telling comment was "All the judges of the Supreme Court do not have the power of a single police constable".